lukesherwood/beerfinda/README.md

 Todo:

-- breadcrumbs
-- ways to sort within merchants beers for sale
+- ways to sort within merchants beers for sale?
 - change beer register search to use search component
 - validation for contact form
 - change profile create/update validation to vee-validate